 How do I get access to CREATE?

 CREATE is the curated GSD Career Portal providing 24/7 access to internships, jobs, career workshops, events, fellowships, and all things dedicated to your career.
-Incoming student accounts will be active on 8/16.
+Incoming student accounts are active as of 8/16/2021.
 For directions and other pertinent information on CREATE, please visit our website.

 How do I get access to the Alumni Network?

 Students can access our curated GSD Group on LinkedIn, as well as the Harvard Directory.
 Your HarvardKey, the university’s unified online user credential, uniquely identifies you to Harvard IT applications and services to grant you access to university resources.
 As a result, it will give you access to the Harvard Alumni Association database as well.
 Other alumni connections can be found on the GSD Alumni Relations website.

 Can students get career advice from afar?

 The Career Services office uses a number of formats for career advising.
 GSD students can meet virtually with a career counselor to review career options, plan a search strategy, prepare materials such as resumes and cover letters, get feedback on LinkedIn profiles, portfolios and practice interviewing skills and career pitches.
 Incoming students will be able to schedule an appointment through CREATE.